- Rewards: 1% cash back on all eligible purchases

-Deserve Edu has no annual or foreign transaction fee, making it ideal for frugal cardholders who routinely travel outside the United States – including U.S. students studying at foreign universities and international students earning degrees in the United States.
-Plus, Deserve cards, including Edu, come with a surprisingly strong lineup of value-added perks backed by Mastercard.
+Deserve EDU has no annual or foreign transaction fee, making it ideal for frugal cardholders who routinely travel outside the United States – including U.S. students studying at foreign universities and international students earning degrees in the United States.
+All Deserve cards, including EDU, come with a surprisingly strong lineup of value-added perks backed by Mastercard.
+And Deserve EDU has potentially valuable benefits of its own, including:

 If you’re a university student looking for a U.S.-based credit card with international perks and credit-building power, it’s worth it to learn more about Deserve Edu.
 Here’s what you need to know.